Malini Agarwal: MissMalini.com

 MissMalini.com was founded as a hobby blog in 2008, as an extension to the gossip column Agarwal had been writing on the side for many years, with Mumbai tabloid Mid-Day.
 Following a surge in readership, she decided to leave Channel V to focus full-time on the blog.
 The blog draws inspiration from international sites such as PerezHilton and PopSugar covering all aspects of Bollywood and celebrity life.
 It also covers the latest in Indian and international fashion trends, along with lifestyle content such as Travel, Food, and Nightlife.
 MissMalini.com is also the official blogging partner for fashion properties in India like Lakme Fashion Week, Blender's Pride Fashion Tour, and India Resort Fashion Week.
 The blog has also covered fashion events outside of India, most recently Cape Town Fashion Week 2012.

 Agarwal is also related with her show "Inside access with Miss Malini" where she meets several celebrities and does fun stuff together.
 Season 1 has finished airing, with season 2 in progress.

 Agarwal and her blog missmalini.com are regularly featured in leading digital and print fashion and lifestyle publications, including Elle, Cosmopolitan, Harper's Bazaar, Grazia, Femina (India), and Glamrs.com among others.
 In December 2021, the company was acquired MyGlamm for an undisclosed amount.

 In December 2021, Malini Agarwal's company, MissMalini, was acquired by the Good Glamm Group.
 Following this, the group consolidated Plixxo, Winkl, Vidooly, Bulbul, and MissMalini's influencer and talent management division, forming Good Creator Co.
 Malini is now a co-founder of Good Creator Co.
 It is the largest influencer platform.

+In April 2025, marketing agency Creativefuel acquired MissMalini Entertainment from the Good Glamm Group, including the brand's domain and social media assets, while the Good Glamm Group retained its talent management arm.
+In June 2025, Agarwal announced that she was stepping down as creative director of MissMalini Entertainment, saying she was "moving on ... to begin a whole new adventure".